MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/get-started/get-ready-to-deploy-dpm-servers.md

 ## <a name="BKMK_Server"></a>Plan for DPM server deployment
 Firstly determine how many servers you'll need:

 -   DPM can protect up to 600 volumes.
-To protect this maximum size, DPM needs 120 TB per DPM server, with 80 TB replica space with a maximum recovery point size of 40 TB.
+To protect this maximum size, DPM needs 120 TB per DPM server.

 -   A single DPM server can protect up to 2000 databases (recommended disk size 80 TB).

--   A single DPM server can protect up to 1000 client computers and 100 servers.
+-   A single DPM server can protect up to 3000 client computers and 100 servers.

 -   For protection groups created using DPM 2012 R2, DPM has a snapshot limit of 9,000 disk-based snapshots on a single server, including those retained when you stop protection of a data source.
 The snapshot limit applies to express full backups and file recovery points, but not to incremental synchronizations.
 Note that the limit applies regardless of storage pool size.
 These snapshots limits do not apply to protection groups created using DPM 2016 as DPM 2016 doesn't use disks, but uses volumes.